maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/understanding-replicatestate/using-states-in-code.md

     _predictionRigidbody.AddVelocity(movement);
     _predictionRigidbody.Simulate();

-    //Nothing in this code prevents the rigidbody from moving into the future.
+    // Nothing in this code prevents the rigidbody from moving into the future.
 }
 ```